96boards/96BoardCECase/README.md

 // really the range is about 2.00mm - 2.50mm at least for me.
 case_wall_thickness = 2.5;

-// Extended board or reqular true/false question, there are no extended
+// Extended board or regular true/false question, there are no extended
 // boards at this time (Oct 2015) but when there are we are ready.
 96Boards_CE_extended_version = false;

-// Do you hvave a UART board and want room to install it in the case?
+// Do you have a UART board and want room to install it in the case?
 96Board_UART_Board_Installed = true;

 // The UART board has a reset button, if you want to be able to press it